Published Jun 16, 2024 · Updated Feb 23, 2026

 Which assessment methods align with media practice and fairness?

 Project-based assessment better reflects media production cycles than traditional exams, but it needs clarity to feel fair.
-Bring assessment clarity forward: use checklist-style rubrics, annotated exemplars and short “what we look for” videos.
-Publish marking criteria at the start of the module, agree feedback turnaround, and run a short, structured debrief so students can act on advice.
+Make expectations clear early: use checklist-style rubrics, annotated exemplars and short “what we look for” videos.
+Publish marking criteria at the start of the module, agree feedback turnaround times, and run a short, structured debrief so students can act on the advice.
 Calibrate markers to reduce variability, and align briefs with industry-relevant decision-making and problem-solving.

 What support and guidance do media studies students need?